JoanCharmant/quill-blender/docs/export.md

 **Object Types**

-Types of objects exported: Grease Pencil, Camera, Mesh, Armature.
+Types of objects exported: Grease Pencil, Camera, Mesh, Armature, Image.
 Empties are always exported since they are used for hierarchy.
-All other object types (including Images) aren't exported.
+All other object types aren't exported.

 **Limit to**